The Five Problems of Irreversibility: Fifth Problem: The Arrow of Time

-Once again, DDFT provides an interesting example.
-As mentioned in \cref{four}, it is possible in the Mori-Zwanzig formalism to derive the irreversible DDFT equation from the reversible laws of classical mechanics, a theory where the entropy always increases.
-However, this only answers Q4 - depending on the choice of initial conditions, it is also possible in the Mori-Zwanzig formalism to derive a theory in which entropy always \textit{decreases} \citepbjps[p.
-56]{Zeh1989}.
-Notably, a \ZT{backwards coarse-grained theory} is sometimes actually employed in statistical physics \citepbjps{Lutsko2019}: In the theory of nucleation, where particles in a fluid aggregate to a nucleus that then grows leading to solidification, one is interested in calculating the \ZT{most likely path} along which nucleation occurs.
+When setting up the initial condition in a different way, the irreversible dynamics would apply backwards in time.
+This possibility is, in the philosophy of statistical mechanics, usually dismissed as an unphysical artefact that one has to get rid of.
+However, it is notable that a \ZT{backwards coarse-grained theory} is sometimes actually employed in statistical physics \citep{Lutsko2019}: In the theory of nucleation, where particles in a fluid aggregate to a nucleus that then grows leading to solidification, one is interested in calculating the \ZT{most likely path} along which nucleation occurs.
 For nucleation, the system has to overcome an energy barrier.
-The most likely path can be obtained by starting at the top of the energy barrier, evolving the system forwards in time by the (coarse-grained and irreversible) DDFT equation towards the final state and backwards in time (!) towards a the initial state which had a lower free energy. \citetbjps[p.
+The most likely path can be obtained by starting at the top of the energy barrier, evolving the system forwards in time by the (coarse-grained and irreversible) DDFT equation towards the final state and backwards in time (!) towards a the initial state which had a lower free energy. \citet[p.
 2]{Lutsko2011}, who introduced this procedure, emphasizes that it is only a mathematical trick.
 Nevertheless, it is an interesting observation that this is mathematically possible and occasionally useful, and it is an interesting question why this is only a mathematical trick.